 Charles was born in 1600 at Dunfermline Castle, Scotland, to James VI and Anne of Denmark.
 His lineage made him a distant cousin to Elizabeth I, through his father’s line to Margaret Tudor, sister of Henry VIII.

 James VI had ruled in Scotland since he was just 13 months old, his mother, Mary Queen of Scots, being ousted by the nobles.
-It was in March 1603 he acceded the English throne, and he took his family south, across the border, shortly thereafter.
+It was in March 1603 he acceded to the English throne, and he took his family south across the border, shortly thereafter.
 Charles, however, did not follow his father and family down to England, as he was a sickly child; it was feared he would not survive the days of travel it would take to reach London.

 Under the care of Elizabeth, Lady Carey, Charles was made to wear boots of Spanish leather and brass to help strengthen his weak ankles.
 His speech development was slow, too, and for the remainder of his life, he retained a stammer.

-It may come as a surprise to some that Charles was not destined for the throne – he was the ‘spare’ as the second son of the Stewart (later Anglicised to Stuart) King.
+It may come as a surprise to some that Charles I was not destined for the throne – he was the ‘spare’ as the second son of the Stewart (later Anglicised to Stuart) King.
 His elder brother, Henry was tall, strong, athletic, bright, and adored by the family and courtiers.
 It was much the same for his sister, Elizabeth, and she and Henry appeared close.
 Charles on the other hand was meek, sickly and (some think) oft ignored.

-He idolised Henry, and, having somewhat overcome his physical disabilities, Charles became an adept horseman and marksman, attempting to emulate his brother.
+He idolised Henry, and, having largely overcome his physical disabilities, Charles became an adept horseman and marksman, attempting to emulate his brother.
 Combined with his speech impediment and slight build, it appears he was quite insecure, and may have developed something of a complex later on.

 This all changed in 1612, when, following a swim in the Thames, Henry contracted typhoid.
 He succumbed in early November, leaving Charles unexpectedly as heir to the throne.
 Since James hated funerals, Charles was appointed chief mourner at his brother’s burial, and from herein began to shoulder the burden of Royal duties.